 So, here’s the question: Is this kind of recognition likely to motivate the individual in question, build her loyalty to the business and spur her on to even greater performance?
 Or would she really prefer a cash bonus?

 The research suggests it’s the former.
-Money is only a motivator until it reaches the point where people actually feel they are getting fair reward for the job.
+Cash bonuses are only an effective motivator until it reaches the point where people actually feel they are getting fair reward for the job.
 Once that need has been met, other factors come into play – attention from the leadership team and praise from their immediate manager being among the top two motivators cited by employees.

 So how do you go about designing a recognition programme that hits the right buttons?